damianhakert/damianhakert.github.io/source/strategy/index.html.md

 4. To ensure that **everyone can contribute to our organization** we have open business processes that allow all team members to suggest improvements to our handbook.
 We hire remotely so everyone with an internet connection can come work for us and be judged on results, not presence in the office.
 We offer equal opportunity for every nationality.
 We are agnostic to location and create more equality of opportunity in the world.
 We engage on Hacker News, Twitter, and our blog post comments.
 And we strive to take decisions guided by [our values](https://about.gitlab.com/handbook/#values).

-In summary, our vision is as follows.
-GitLab is integrated and opinionated collaboration software that everyone should be able to afford and adapt.
-With GitLab **everyone can contribute** to digital products, GitLab itself, and our organization.

-## Mission

-Change all creative work from read-only to read-write so that **everyone can contribute**.

 ## Goals